psychemedia/storytelling-notes/time.md

 ...

-On the one hand, a particular rhythm can create what sociologists of time call ‘temporal symmetry’ [16]—the daily cycle, the weekly cycle, the monthly cycle, etc.—with readers interacting with the media at roughly the same time.
+On the one hand, a particular rhythm can create what sociologists of time call 'temporal symmetry' [16]—the daily cycle, the weekly cycle, the monthly cycle, etc.—with readers interacting with the media at roughly the same time.
 This kind of simultaneity becomes increasingly signi cant in a collective media culture, and can lead to a form of social bonding with a community of readers all engaged in the same activity.
 In other words,